nellekocabrera/sequencer/README.md

-# Sequencer
+# Unity Script Sequencer

-Sequences a series of code
+Sequences a series of code that rely on different types of asynchornous behaviour such as async, coroutines, events etc..